Sold to Jazz Pharmaceutical, July 2019

 Under the terms of the agreement, Jazz paid Redx an upfront payment of $3.5 million in cash for all rights, title and interest relating to Redx’s proprietary pan-RAF inhibitor programme, including all related patents.
-Redx is eligible to receive up to $203 million in development, regulatory and commercial milestone payments from Jazz, with the next milestones being initiation of IND enabling studies, followed by a further milestone at IND submission to the FDA.
+Redx is eligible to receive up to $203 million in development, regulatory and commercial milestone payments from Jazz, $3 million of which was triggered in September 2021 following initiation of IND-enabling studies.
 Redx is also eligible for incremental tiered royalties in mid-single digit percentage, based on any future net sales.
 As part of a separate collaboration agreement, signed in parallel, Jazz will pay Redx to perform research and preclinical development services with the goal of completing IND-enabling studies.Read the press release

 We look forward to advancing the Pan-RAF inhibitor program that is part of a novel class of next generation precision oncology drugs and is highly complementary to our growing R&D portfolio of early-stage, innovative, haematology/oncology therapies.

 Our Pan-RAF inhibitor programme aims to overcome resistance mechanisms associated with clinically approved B-RAF selective drugs.